davidhdaw/ground-itself-svelte/MIGRATION_PLAN.md

 ---

-### Phase 4: Game Joining Flow
+### Phase 4: Game Joining Flow ✅ **COMPLETED**

 **Goal**: Allow players to join games with a code

 **Steps**:

-1. Create `src/routes/games/join/+page.svelte` (or integrate into create page)
+1. ✅ Create `src/routes/games/join/+page.svelte`
-2. Form to enter game code and display name
+2. ✅ Form to enter game code and display name
-3. Validate game code exists and game is active
+3. ✅ Validate game code exists and game is active
-4. Add player to game (anonymous, no auth required)
+4. ✅ Add player to game (anonymous, no auth required)
-5. Redirect to game room
+5. ✅ Redirect to game room

-**Deliverable**: Players can join games with a code
+**Deliverable**: ✅ Players can join games with a code

 ---